Skip to main contentLink to External Link Policy

 What Have We Learned?

-• There is not enough research to say whether yohimbe as a dietary supplement is helpful for any condition, including erectile dysfunction, athletic performance, or weight loss.
+• There is not enough research to say whether yohimbe as a dietary supplement is helpful for any condition, including erectile dysfunction, athletic performance, or obesity.

 What Do We Know About Safety?

-• Yohimbe has been associated with heart attacks and seizures.
+• Yohimbine, a component of yohimbe, has been associated with cardiac arrhythmia (irregular heartbeat), blood pressure problems, heart attacks, and seizures.

 • Because of inaccurate labeling and potential for serious side effects, yohimbe supplements have been restricted or banned in many countries.

-• Yohimbe caused stomach problems, tachycardia (a rapid heartbeat), anxiety, and high blood pressure, according to a study comparing calls about yohimbe and other substances made to the California Poison Control System between 2000 and 2006.
+• Yohimbe caused stomach problems, tachycardia (a rapid heartbeat), anxiety, and high blood pressure, according to a study about yohimbe and other substances that compared calls made to the California Poison Control System over a 7-year period.
 People calling about yohimbe were generally more likely to need medical care than other callers.

-• It might be unsafe to use yohimbe orally (taken by mouth) during pregnancy and while breastfeeding.
+• It might be unsafe to use yohimbe orally (taken by mouth) during pregnancy or while breastfeeding.

 Keep in Mind